 Take a look at how Robert Weinberger deals with this on his law firm site.
 The content is clean, crisp, and easy to read.

 Keep the content fresh and current.
 If your 2017 website has content dated from 2013, your visitors may quickly leave your site.

 For example, take a look at how the C.A.
-Goldberg firm, a law firm focusing on internet abuse and sexual consent, uses counters as you scroll their page to give you a flavor of their successes, “by the numbers” (visit their page to see this live).
+Goldberg firm, a law firm focusing on internet abuse and sexual consent, uses counters as you scroll their page to give you a flavor of their successes, “by the numbers”.

 Why do you want that button?
 That page?
 That section?
 That call to action?
 That image?

 Let’s say you want to put a “Like Us on Facebook” button on your law firm website.
 Makes sense, right?
 Most folks, when evaluating whether that button is working are going to evaluate the numbers and then try, try again.
 They’ll change the color.
 They’ll put it somewhere else.
 They’ll make it bigger or smaller.
 They’ll tweak the text.

 But if the data consistently shows that next to no one is clicking that button no matter what changes are made, it becomes clear that you missed asking yourself why you need it there in the first place.
 Just because all the cool kids are doing something doesn’t mean it’s right for you.

 Content can also support navigation.
 As an example, take a look at how Quinn Emanuel, a successful trial law firm keeps its homepage clean, simple, and focused.
 The secondary navigation (to the right) emphasizes the most important information that prospective clients want to know when they visit a law firm site: what do they do, who the attorneys are, and is the firm successful?